Aphrodite of Knidos – The Most Copied Statue in the World

 The Most Widely Copied Statue in the World

-Even though the Aphrodite of Knidos was lost hundreds of years ago, we have a good idea of how it must have looked, from descriptions written by Pliny, and by Lucian of Samosata, novelist, satirist and rhetorician, (c.
+Even though the Aphrodite of Knidos was lost hundreds of years ago, we have a good idea of how it must have looked, from descriptions written by Pliny and by Lucian of Samosata a novelist, satirist and rhetorician, (c.
 125 – after 180) and from replicas which have survived and from coins minted by the people of Knidos, in honour of Aphrodite.

-The Kaufmann Head, found at Tralles (today Aydın, in Turkey’s Aegean Region), now in the Musée du Louvre, thought to be a faithful Roman reproduction of the head of the Knidian Aphrodite, also gives us more clues, as does Hadrian’s Villa near Tivoli in Italy.
+The Kaufmann Head, found at Tralles (today Aydın – Turkey’s Aegean Region), housed in the Louvre, is thought to be a faithful Roman reproduction of the head of the Knidian Aphrodite.

 10 of the Most Famous True-to-form Surviving Replicas of the Knidos Aphrodite